forkd/tesla/README.md

 ### First Database Import

 Set up the pflog retrieval routine.
 In my case, they are located in a server accessed by SSH.
-So, I created a passwordless SSH key pair, put the public part on the server and the kept the private part in the application machine.
+So, I created a passwordless SSH key pair, put the public part on the server and kept the private part in the application machine.

 ```
 $ ssh-keygen -t ed25519 -C 'my@email.com'  # use no password